 Top 7 Natural Cold Remedies: Do They Work?

-The recommended everyday intake is 75 milligrams per day for adult women and 90 milligrams per day for adult men.
+The recommended daily intake is 75 milligrams for adult women and 90 milligrams for adult men.
 Dr. Leopold recommends that people with colds take a gram or so of vitamin C several times a day, depending on what other medical conditions they may have.

 However, there may be some risk to Zicam Cold Remedy products.
 In 2006, the manufacturer of the zinc spray paid $12 million to settle 340 lawsuits from consumers who claimed to have lost their sense of smell after using the product.
 And in June 2009, the FDA warned consumers to stop using three Zicam products due to the risk of a loss of the sense of smell.